basho/basho_docs/source/languages/en/riakcs/cookbooks/Usage-and-Billing-Data.md

 prevent too large of a temporary list on the Riak CS node.

-Once the sum for each of the user's buckets is calculated, a record is written to the `moss.storage` Riak bucket.
+Once the sum for each of the user's buckets is calculated, a record is written to the `cs.storage` Riak bucket.

 ### Archival
-Records written to the `moss.storage` bucket are very similar to records written to the `moss.access` bucket used for logging access statistics.
+Records written to the `cs.storage` bucket are very similar to records written to the `cs.access` bucket used for logging access statistics.
 The value is a JSON object with one field per bucket.
 The key is a combination of the user's `key_id` and the timestamp of the time slice for which the calculation was run.